flybywiresim/docs/docs/pilots-corner/beginner-guide/preflight.md

 # Preflight

 Before you start your flight in earnest, we have included various features in the A32NX that assist in configuring the aircraft and in-flight support.
-Some of these feature require the aircraft to be powered on.
+Some of these features require the aircraft to be powered on.
 Additionally, these guides will be linked in the appropriate locations throughout the beginner guide.

 ---